Terms and Conditions

 The Customer agrees to:

-- use the Services solely for its own internal business purposes in compliance with all applicable laws and not for commercial resale, or distribution to third parties (the "Authorised Use");
+- use the Services solely for its own internal business purposes in compliance with all applicable laws and not for commercial resale, or distribution to third parties, save where such Customer is an Agency Customer in which case the extended use case in Section 5.1 above shall also apply (the "Authorised Use");

 - keep confidential any login credentials and prevent unauthorised access to the Services;

-- ensure that only those of Customer's employees, consultants, contractors, and agents authorised by Customer to access and use the Services under the rights granted to Customer pursuant to this Agreement ("Authorised Users") comply with the terms of this Agreement;
+- ensure that only those of Customer's employees, consultants, contractors, agents and, in the case of an Agency Customer, its End Clients, all of whom must be authorised by Customer (or Agency Customer, as applicable) to access and use the Services under the rights granted to them pursuant to this Agreement (all referred to herein as "Authorised Users"), comply with the terms of this Agreement;

 - refrain from copying, modifying, reverse engineering, decompiling, disassembling, creating derivative works, or otherwise attempting to identify, discover, or obtain any source code, underlying algorithms, or technical information of the Services or the Platform, except to the extent expressly permitted by law or this Agreement;

-- not obscure the functionality of the Services to develop a product or service that is substantially similar to the Services;
+- not observe the functionality of the Services to develop a product or service that is substantially similar to the Services;

 - not use the Services in breach of applicable law, regulations, and any other user guides, manuals, technical specifications, and other materials provided by the Provider, in any form or medium that describe the functionality, use, or operation of the Services (the "Documentation");